-The Spiritual Exercises of St. Ignatius of Loyola is essentially a 30 day day retreat that all Jesuit priests do at least twice in their lives.
-But many people expeirence these exercises "piecemeal" meaning they do some of the exercises in different settings like a retreat or all of the exercises over a longer period of time (usually 2 semesters or so).
+The Spiritual Exercises of St. Ignatius of Loyola is St. Ignatius' master work.
+It is a retreat manual designed for a 30 day day retreat that all Jesuit priests do at least twice in their lives.
+All people can experience the Spiritual Exercises!
+Many people experience these exercises "piecemeal" meaning they do some of the exercises in different settings like a Weekend retreat or all of the exercises over a longer period of time (usually 2 semesters or so).

 Ways that the Spiritual Exercises can be offered privately or in groups to students, faculty or staff are as follows: